 Senior Obligations.
-Defined terms used in the rate covenant under the Senior Master Resolution and described in this paragraph shall have the meanings set forth in Appendix C "- SUMMARY OF SENIOR MASTER RESOLUTION" and differ in certain respects from similar defined terms in the

-Parity Master Resolution.
+Defined terms used in the rate covenant under the Senior Master Resolution and described in this paragraph shall have the meanings set forth in Appendix C "- SUMMARY OF SENIOR MASTER RESOLUTION" and differ in certain respects from similar defined terms in the Parity Master Resolution.
 The District has covenanted in the Senior Master Resolution to fix, prescribe and collect or cause to be collected rates, fees and charges for the Water Service which are reasonably fair and nondiscriminatory and which will be at least sufficient to yield during each Fiscal Year (i) Current Water Utility System Revenues in an amount sufficient to meet the Maintenance and Operation Costs and the Debt Service for the then current Fiscal Year, and (ii) Net Water Utility System Revenues which are at least 1.25 times the sum of all Debt Service and Net Water Utility System Revenues which are at least 1.10 times the sum of all Debt Service on all Bonds and Contracts plus all debt service on all obligations subordinate to Bonds and Contracts; but, in any event such Net Water Utility System Revenues shall be sufficient in each Fiscal Year to make all of the allocations, transfers and payments to pay Debt Service on Bonds and Contracts and to replenish any reserve fund established with respect to such Bonds and Contracts.
 See the caption "SECURITY AND SOURCES OF PAYMENT FOR THE 2019 BONDS - Rate Covenant" herein.

-The rate covenant described above applies only to coverage of Debt Service of Senior Obligations and shall not be effective with respect to the 2019 Bonds on and after the date no Senior Obligations are outstanding.
+The rate covenant described above applies only to coverage of Debt Service under the Senior Master Resolution and shall not be effective with respect to the 2019 Bonds on and after the date no Senior Obligations are outstanding.

 Parity Obligations.
 The District has covenanted under the Parity Master Resolution, to the fullest extent permitted by law, to fix and prescribe rates, fees and charges for Water Service at the commencement of each Fiscal Year, which, together with other Current Water Utility System Revenues or Net Water Utility System Revenues (as such terms are defined in the Parity Master Resolution), as the case may be, are reasonably expected to be at least sufficient to yield during each Fiscal Year (i) Current Water Utility System Revenues in an amount sufficient to meet the Maintenance and Operation Costs and the Debt Service for the then current Fiscal Year, and (ii) Net Water Utility System Revenues which are at least 1.25 times the sum of all Debt Service for such Fiscal Year.
 Debt Service under the Parity Master Resolution includes the principal of and interest on the 2019 Bonds.
+See the captions "SECURITY AND SOURCES OF PAYMENT FOR THE 2019 BONDS - Rate Stabilization Fund" and "- Special Purpose Funds."